At CBT Canary Wharf, we offer face to face, as well as online (video call) sessions.

 CBT Canary Wharf-what help is available?

 At CBT Canary Wharf, you can be sure you will receive treatment tailored to your specific needs.
 No two people are the same, despite the fact they might have the same problem, i.e., anxiety, depression, or stress.
-We all have different coping skills, and different strengths and weaknesses, not to mention different personalities, and I tailor my approach according to all of these factors.
+We all have different coping skills, and different strengths and weaknesses, not to mention different personalities, and I tailor my therapy sessions according to all of these factors.

 Whatever challenges you are facing-CBT Canary Wharf can help

-• Low self-esteem
+- Low self-esteem

-• Relationship problems
+- Relationship problems

-• Confidence problems
+- Confidence problems

-• Perfectionism
+- Perfectionism

 How Can CBT Help?

+It is easy to fall off course and lose your way in life.
+Cognitive-Behavioural Therapy (CBT) can help you get back on the right road!
 CBT is based on the principle that your thoughts play an important part in how you feel.
 When you become depressed, your outlook becomes clouded by your depression.
 Your thoughts are largely negative, which reinforces the way you feel, making you feel even more depressed.

 However, a negative thought is not necessarily fact; it is the way you see things now.